 Japan WiFi has mobile WiFi Hotspots available to rent, offering 500MB data for 759yen (+tax) per day, plus the cost of insurance (or you can either use your own or risk not having any).
 Japan WiFi is available from the following airports: Narita, Haneda, Kansai, New Chitose, Fukuoka, and Chubu Centair.
 They can also be ordered online for pick up at the airport.

 WiFi Rental Store has mobile WiFi hotspots available for you to rent from Narita, Haneda, Kansai, Centair, New Chitose and Fukuoka airport.
 You can also collect in store, in Akihabara, Tokyo or have it delivered to your hotel.
 Rental fees start from 450yen a day or 6750yen per month, plus the cost of pick up or postage.
 Data plans start at 20GB, and go up to 100GB.

-Buying a sim card or portable WiFi in Japan
+Buying a Travel Sim Card or Pocket WiFi in Japan

+You can also find a Yodobashi camera outside Akihabara JR Station, and the BIC camera store in Akihabara is along one of the main roads near the Taito Station arcade.
 You may also spot some stores advertising tourist sim cards around Akihabara, Tokyo.
-These stores normally have English speaking staff who can help you.
+These stores normally have English-speaking staff who can help you.